This Thermomix Marble Cake takes me right back to my childhood!

 - pink food colouring

-Preheat your oven to 180 degrees celsius (fan-forced) and line a large loaf tin with baking paper.
+- Preheat your oven to 180 degrees celsius (fan-forced) and line a large loaf tin with baking paper.
+Set aside until needed.

-Transfer the mixture in three equal parts and add the cocoa to one and a couple of drops of pink food colouring (or cochineal if using) to the other.
+- Transfer the mixture in three equal parts (approx 180g each) and add the cocoa to one and a couple of drops of pink food colouring (or cochineal if using) to the other.
 Mix to create the coloured mixture.